agussman/hotlanesbot/BLOG.md

 ```
 Function `extract_asp_vars` processes these response objects and returns the ASP.NET variables we care about (e.g., `__VIEWSTATE`).

+If you store `rate` as a String instead of an Integer, you're going to have a bad time.
+Because `'.'` lexically sorts after `'0'`, which means `5.50 > 40`.

 # This seems useful, says Scrapy currently broken, using Requests instead?